 If you learn Ruby, you can master Rails.

-Are you using Rails but find yourself getting stuck, or even bogged down?
-Do you want to really get the most out of Rails?
+Most folks jump right into learning Rails but quickly find themselves getting stuck, or even bogged down.
 The secret to using the Rails framework effectively is to learn the Ruby programming language.
-And here's the best part: Learning Ruby has benefits that go beyond Rails or even web programming.
-Ruby is a powerful tool in its own right.
-Take the time to learn Ruby now and it will continue to pay off down the road.
+And the benefits don't stop there.
+Ruby is a powerful tool in its own right, beyond Rails or even web programming.
+Take the time to learn Ruby now and it will continue to pay off for you down the road.

 To build solid web apps (fast!), you need a good foundation.

-Most folks jump right into Rails.
-It's absolute bliss for the first few minutes it takes to stand up a web app.
-Then the real programming begins.
+Using Rails is absolute bliss for the first few minutes it takes to stand up a web app.
+But then the real programming begins.
 If you're comfortable writing Ruby code, it's smooth sailing from there—you'll have sustained productivity throughout the project.
 But if you don't have a good grasp of the Ruby programming language, then you're in for a bumpy ride.
 You'll likely end up spending a lot of time trying to figure out why things don't work.
 You might even resort to copying in some Ruby code you found on the web.
 Unfortunately, even if it works, you won't understand why.

 Learn Ruby this week and you'll save a lot of time and frustration later.